 Acknowledgements: I would like to thank Bruno Baretta for excellent research assistance, Shanta Devarajan for his incisive and detailed comments on the draft, and two anonymous referees for their constructive feedback.
-I have also benefited from useful conversations with Dr Hamza Malik.
+I have also benefited from useful conversations with Dr. Hamza Malik.
 All errors and omissions are the sole responsibility of the author.

-Send correspondence to:

-Adeel Malik

-Oxford Centre for Islamic Studies and

-Department of International Development

-University of Oxford
+Send correspondence to: Adeel Malik University of Oxford adeel.malik@qeh.ox.ac.uk

-adeel.malik@qeh.ox.ac.uk

-First published in 2016 by The Economic Research Forum (ERF) 21 Al-Sad Al-Aaly Street Dokki, Giza Egypt www.erf.org.eg
+First published in 2017 by The Economic Research Forum (ERF) 21 Al-Sad Al-Aaly Street Dokki, Giza Egypt www.erf.org.eg

-Copyright © The Economic Research Forum, 2016
+Copyright © The Economic Research Forum, 2017